Constraints on the extreme mass-ratio inspiral population from LISA data: Leveraging machine learning techniques for population inference

-We first train an \ac{MLP} to emulate the \ac{SNR} function, incrementally increasing the model’s complexity by adjusting the number of neurons and layers.
-We adjust the learning rate, batch size, and the number of training iterations based on validation loss trends and ensure stable convergence.
-The network training is carried out using the AdamW optimiser~\cite{Loshchilov:2017bsp} with a decaying learning rate.
-The training data undergoes min--max rescaling to normalise \ac{SNR} values.
-To reflect observational conditions, we simulate \acp{EMRI} \acp{SNR} over a 4-year \ac{LISA} mission period, assuming continuous observation, allowing for the possibility that the \ac{CO} may or may not plunge within that time frame: plunge times are sampled uniformly across times from 1 to 6 years from the start of the mission.
-The emulation results in a speed-up of $\sim10^5$ times compared to direct \ac{SNR} computation (Fig.~\ref{plot_results}a), enabling efficient evaluation of the selection function.
+We first train an \ac{MLP} to emulate the \ac{SNR} function, tuning both network complexity (neurons and layers) and other hyperparameters (learning rate, batch size and iteration count) based on validation loss to ensure stable convergence.
+Training uses the AdamW optimiser~\cite{Loshchilov:2017bsp} with a decaying learning rate, and the data are min--max rescaled to normalise \ac{SNR} values.
+To reflect observational conditions, we simulate \acp{EMRI} \acp{SNR} over a 4-year \ac{LISA} mission period, assuming continuous observation, and allowing for some \acp{CO} to plunge after observations end: plunge times are sampled uniformly across times from 1 to 6 years from the start of the mission.
+The emulation results in a speed-up of $\sim10^5$ times compared to direct \ac{SNR} computation (Fig.~\ref{plot_results}a), enabling efficient evaluation of the detection probability.

 With the \ac{SNR} model trained, we address the second computational challenge, which is evaluating the selection function via Monte Carlo sum, which is both time-consuming and prone to noise unless a large number of samples is used.
 To resolve this, we train another \ac{MLP} to map from the astrophysical parameters {($\boldsymbol{\Lambda}$)} of the population model to the selection function.
 We kept our model configuration similar to the \ac{SNR} model and applied a min--max rescaling to the selection function values.
 This reduces the time for calculating the selection function, giving a speed-up of $\sim10^6$ times (Fig.~\ref{plot_results}a).